Technology Requirements for Online Courses

 Students must have an Internet Service Provider.
 Students are responsible for purchasing, installing and maintaining all computer hardware and software needed for their participation in online courses.
 Some courses have specific software and/or media requirements.
 Please contact UT Online, the instructor, or department, if you have any questions.

 Student computers need to be capable of running the latest versions of plug-ins, recent software and have the necessary tools to be kept free of viruses and spyware.
-Please review Blackboard Supported Browsers.
+Please visit our Blackboard Browser Check page.

 Use of Public Computers